uvaai/ml1/70 week7/00 Overview/content.md

 # Week 7

 This week we'll take a look at Logistic Regression.
-Logistic Regression is a method regression method used to model the probability of an input being part of a certain class, so it is actually a classification technique.
+Logistic Regression is a regression method used to model the probability of an input being part of a certain class, so it is actually a classification technique.

 This week's [SOWISO module](/week7/exponentials-and-logarithms) topics are